danialkassa/myproject/docs/AC/3Dprinting/theory.md

 1. **Construction:** Large-scale 3D printing is being explored for construction purposes.
 1. **Automotive Components:** The automotive industry is using 3D printing for rapid prototyping and manufacturing of complex components, leading to faster development cycles.
 1. **Fashion and Wearables:** Designers are utilizing 3D printing to create avant-garde fashion pieces and personalized accessories.
 The technology allows for intricate and unique designs.
-1. **Educational Models:** 3D printing is being employed in education to create tangible models for better understanding complex concepts in subjects such as biology, geography, and architecture.
+1. **Educational Models:** 3D printing is being employed in education to create tangible models for a better understanding of complex concepts in subjects such as biology, geography, and architecture.
 1. **Tooling and Manufacturing Aids:** Industries use 3D printing to produce custom tools, jigs, and fixtures that enhance manufacturing processes and efficiency.
 1. **Dental Applications:** 3D printing is widely used in dentistry for producing dental crowns, bridges, and other customized dental prosthetics.
 1. **Environmental Applications:** Some companies are exploring the use of 3D printing for eco-friendly construction materials and sustainable design solutions.